-Both DevOps and agile are modern software development practices aimed at providing a framework to produce a part of a product, a launch or a release.
+DevOps and agile are modern software development, providing a framework to produce a part of a product, a launch or a release.

 Understanding the difference

-Although both DevOps and agile result in the development of software, they have different approaches, involve different groups and the departments and structure production differently.
+Although both DevOps and agile result in software development, they have different approaches.
+They involve other groups and departments and structure production differently.

-The most important thing to know about DevOps versus agile is that they are not mutually exclusive.
-DevOps is culture, fostering collaboration amongst all participants involved in the development and maintenance of software.
-Agile can be described as a development methodology designed to maintain productivity and drive releases with the common reality of changing needs.
-Although DevOps and agile are different, when used together these two methodologies lead to greater efficiency and more reliable results.
+However, the most crucial thing about DevOps versus agile is that they are not mutually exclusive.
+Additionally, DevOps is a culture that fosters collaboration amongst participants involved in the development and maintenance of software.
+Furthermore, Agile is a development methodology designed to maintain productivity and drive releases with the common reality of changing needs.
+Although DevOps and agile are different, these two methodologies lead to greater efficiency and more reliable results when used together.

-When evaluating DevOps versus agile, it’s important to understand the overall philosophy of each, where they’re similar and where they’re different, as well as how to integrate each within your team.
-DevOps and Agile are not mutually exclusive – you can incorporate aspects of each in your business.
-The information below will help you gain a broader understanding of the key similarities and differences between DevOps and agile.
+Furthermore, when evaluating DevOps versus agile, it’s essential to understand the overall philosophy of each.
+For instance, where they’re similar and where they’re different, as well as how to integrate each within your team.
+Also, DevOps and Agile are not mutually exclusive – you can incorporate aspects of each in your business.
+The information below will help you understand DevOps and agile’s key similarities and differences.

-DevOps is a software development practice that brings people, process and technology together to deliver continuous value.
-The approach is divided into planning and tracking, development, build and test, delivery, and monitoring and operations.
-DevOps is unique in that development, IT operations, quality engineering and security teams work together to create efficiency across all tasks involved in launching a new product, release or update.
+Firstly, DevOps is a software development practice that brings people, processes and technology together to deliver continuous value.
+Moreover, the approach comprises planning, tracking, development, building and testing, delivery, monitoring and operations.
+DevOps is unique in that development, IT operations, quality engineering, and security teams work together to create efficiency across all tasks involved in launching a new product, release or update.

 DevOps philosophy and focus

 Rooted in stability, consistency and planning, the DevOps culture seeks to identify new ways to improve and streamline processes.
-As a result, DevOps focuses on maximising efficiency, identifying programmable processes and increasing automation.
+As a result, DevOps focuses on maximising efficiency, identifying programmable strategies and increasing automation.